 All Dutch hoes feature an offset-tapered socket handle interface, with the handle secured into the socket by a single bolt and nut.
 Handles are easily replaceable and tightenable, a major plus over anything you buy in a hardware store.

 Proper use of this hoe usually requires some re-training for most Americans.
-To use correctly, hold it like you would hold a broom and sweep the weeds off by slicing with the head virtually flat on the ground.
-This motion with the angle built into the head and the 74” overall length, keep your back perfectly straight while hoeing (if your back’s not straight, you’re not holding the hoe right–see photo).
-You can drop the handle a bit if you need a more aggressive angle to chop at a stubborn weed.
+To use correctly, hold it like you would hold a broom and “sweep” the weeds off by slicing with the head virtually flat on the ground.
+This motion with the angle built into the head and the 74” overall length, keep your back perfectly straight while hoeing (if your back’s not straight, you’re not holding the hoe right–see photo below:).

 Just a wider version of the D10.
 Good for covering lots of open ground such as with melons, pumpkins, etc., but obviously not as maneuverable as the D10.

 For those folks who just want more of a ‘standard American-style hoe’, but want it in the best quality forged steel available, we now carry this hoe from DeWit.
 Features the same easily replaceable socket-type handle as the other DeWit hoes.